reef87/Predicting-West-Nile-Virus-Outbreaks-in-Chicago/README.md

 ## Extras

-A project task list and the presentation pdfs in the **deliverable** directory.
+The project tasks and presentation pdfs are in the **deliverable** directory.